Below is a list of Frequently Asked Questions – FAQ.

 Do you travel to the client?

 For chair massages, our licensed massage therapists will travel to your event.
 In regards to events outside of Dubuque, there can be an added travel charge.
-For table massages we have clients come to our Dubuque, IA office location with the exception of our onsite company table massages.
+For table massages we have clients come to our Dubuque, IA office location.
 We do not travel to people’s homes.

 In the time of Coronavirus (COVID-19), we are currently not traveling outside of our office.
 This may change in the future, as the conditions change regarding the pandemic.